All Episodes

 Then we'll get to the specifics.

-Yeah, listen, I think overall Dr. Fauci is a man who really wants to make Medicine better, who wants to help the American public, but as a manager, because remember, he's not just a researcher, he runs a very large multibillion dollar agency that leads on infectious diseases.
+Yeah, listen, I think overall, Dr. Fauci is a man who really wants to make medicine better, who wants to help the American public, but as a manager, because remember, he's not just a researcher.

 He's had a troubled record as a manager.

-He's missed uh there have been violations of federal law related to contracts.
+There have been violations of federal law related to contracts.

 They've admitted to it.

-These are things are not in dispute.
+These things are not in dispute.

 Everything in this story, NIH has admitted to after internal investigations.

-He fired a whistleblower or his team fired a whistleblower that had to be reinstated because the guy really did do safety things that were a highlight safety problems that needed to be brought to the public uh attention.
+He fired a whistleblower or his team fired a whistleblower that had to be reinstated because the guy really did do safety things that were highlight safety problems that needed to be brought to the public attention.

 He may not be the best manager.

-And the reason we looked at this, last week he gave an interview and said, People should trust my judgment because of my record.
+And the reason we looked at this, last week he gave an interview and said, people should trust my judgment because of my record.

-So we went back through the record and gathered inspector general reports, audits, safety findings, whistleblower complaints, and we find a pretty systemic record of problems on patient safety, ethical conflicts, and uh bad contracting practices, what some of them that violated what's known as the anti-deficiency law.
+So we went back through the record and gathered inspector general reports, audits, safety findings, whistleblower complaints, and we find a pretty systemic record of problems on patient safety, ethical conflicts, and bad contracting practices, some of them that violated what's known as the anti-deficiency law.

 All of science got this wrong.